NVlabs/DG-Net-PP/README.md

 Download the dataset DukeMTMC-reID ([[Google Drive]](https://drive.google.com/open?id=1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O) or [[Baidu Disk]](https://pan.baidu.com/s/1jS0XM7Var5nQGcbf9xUztw) with password: bhbh)

-Preparation: put the images with the same id in one folder.
+Preparation: put the images with the same identity in one folder.
 You may use
 ```bash
 python prepare-market.py # for Market-1501
 ```